se1exin/face-detect-mqtt/README.md

  - `MIN_FACE_SCORE` - Number between `0.0` and `1.0`.
 Ignore face detections with a confidence lower than this number (only used when `DETECTION_METHOD` = `face`).
  - `ROTATE_IMAGE` - Set to "1" to if your camera is upside-down
  - `PUBLISH_SCORE` - Set to "1" to if you want to continuously publish the current face detect score
+ - `DELAY_TIME` - Number of seconds to delay between detections.
+Default 0.0.
+Useful to slow down messages when `PUBLISH_SCORE` is enabled.

 ## Manually install and run